Team: Re-entry Services

 The duties listed below are intended as examples of the types of work that may be performed by a Case Manager for the Community Reintegration Services Program (CRSP). but are not all necessarily performed and do not include all specific functions and responsibilities that the Case Manager may be expected to perform.

-- Provide, in partnership with re-entry direct service staff, in-depth employment/vocational services to individual clients who have recently exited prison and are in the community on probation.
+- Provide in-depth, wrap-around case management services to a caseload of individual clients referred through the Probation Department who have recently exited prison and are currently in the community on probation.

-- Coordinate services, refer, and actively place clients at relevant job training programs, employment sites, etc.
+- Coordinate services and actively place clients at relevant job training programs, housing sites/programs, employment sites/programs, and social service, substance abuse and mental health treatment programs.

-- Assist in client’s resource utilization by accompanying or transporting clients to interviews, job fairs, job sites, and social service providers.
+- Assist in client’s resource utilization by accompanying or transporting clients to off-site programs, job sites, and social service providers.

-- Facilitate workforce development and operate employment lab at all Probation & Parole locations.
+- Assist with workforce development and employment lab at Probation & Parole locations.

 - Serve as a program representative as needed at community meetings.